andrevidela/dev-notes/docs/TASKS.md

       - `Functor f => ((i : a) -> {0 b : a -> Type} -> f (b i)) -> (i : s) -> {0 t : s -> Type} -> f (t i)`
   - [ ] 6.8 dependent lenses are morphisms between containers.
 Comonads are morphisms between directed containers.
 Can we convert from one to the other?
+    - [ ] 6.8.1 Implement directed containers
+    - [ ] 6.8.2 Directed containers morphisms as directed containers?
-    - [ ] 6.8.1 dependent lenses as directed containers
+    - [ ] 6.8.3 dependent lenses as directed containers?
-    - [ ] 6.8.2 directed containers as comonads
+    - [ ] 6.8.4 directed containers as comonads
   - [ ] 6.9 Refactor the `PathComp` Datatype do get rid of `Str` constructor and use product and sum and `String.Singleton` instead
     - [ ] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable